crollinson/ED_PalEON/README.md

-## 3. ED final spin to get final steady state conditions with disturbance settings (ED, bash)
+## 3. ED final spin to get final steady state conditions with disturbance settings (bash, ED)

+Following the spinup and SAS calculations, the models will need a set of transient runs with disturbance turned on to reach a final (somewhat) steady state.
+Most of the legwork for setting up individual sites was done for the initial spin, so this should be pretty straight forward.

+##### File paths, etc. you will need to change in compile_SAS_runs.R
+- line 24: file_base = base file path leading up to wherever this github repository is stored locally

 ## 4. ED PalEON Runs